GuifiBaix/guifibaix-web/README.md

 	hyde serve

-To publish on github.io use:
+To publish testing preview on http://guifibaix.github.io/guifibaix-web use:

 	./publish.sh